michalis0/DataScience_and_MachineLearning/README.md

 ## Week 1
 - Introduction
-- Explanation of Assignment 0.
+- Explanation of Assignment 0 (show an example from last year).
 - Everyone joins class Slack channel.
 We will use Slack for all communication in the class.
 - Brief intro how to use slack.
 ------